-FC Dallas is a proud member of the Girls’ Development Academy set to debut in the fall of 2017.
-The DA program will focus on maximizing & accelerating the development of world-class female players.
+FC Dallas is a proud member of the Girls’ Development Academy.
+The program began in 2017.
+The DA program focuses on maximizing & accelerating the development of world-class female players.
 FC Dallas professional training and game day environment will create dynamic teams on a National level - both individually with Youth National Team call-up's and collectively through the success of our teams.
 The Club has a proven track record in the DA with our Multi-National Championship winning Boys Development Academy program.

 Girls’ DA & ECNL tryouts will continue through June 8th.
 Please reference the following chart to contact the appropriate coach/staff member.
 For more info you may always contact girls DOC Chris Ring at (214) 704-1063 or firstname.lastname@example.org